Volunteers are a key part of our team.

-Your time and enthusiasm will be a gift to all who live in and visit Norwich, UNESCO City of Literature.
-Together, we will:
+We offer various volunteer opportunities throughout the year.
+If you volunteer with NCW, your time and enthusiasm will be a gift to all who live in Norwich and visit us.
+Together, we:

-- Enable new visiting hours at Dragon Hall, welcoming visitors to explore this historic space for free.
+- Offer free visiting hours at Dragon Hall, home to the National Centre for Writing; welcoming visitors and encouraging them to explore this historic space for free.

-- Reimagine the heritage and stories connected to Dragon Hall, King Street and beyond.
+- Reimagine the heritage and stories of Dragon Hall, King St and beyond.

 - Run informal and structured creative writing, storytelling, and craft workshops for all ages, working alongside writers, educators and our staff.